State Trooper (TV series)

 State Trooper is an American crime drama set in the American West of the 1950s, starring Rod Cameron as Lt.
-Rod Blake, an officer/chief investigator of the Nevada Department of Public Safety.
+Rod Blake, an officer and chief investigator of the Nevada Department of Public Safety.
 The series aired 104 episodes in syndication from 1956 to 1959.

 Overview

-State Trooper is based in Las Vegas, Reno, and Carson City, Nevada, but was filmed by Revue Studios at Iverson Movie Ranch in Chatsworth in Los Angeles County in California.
+State Trooper takes place in Las Vegas, Reno, and Carson City, Nevada, but was filmed by Revue Studios at Iverson Movie Ranch in Chatsworth in Los Angeles County in California.
 Its fictional stories focus upon miners, ranchers, dude ranches, released convicts, and murder mysteries, often with surprise endings.

 The series pilot entitled "Killer on a Horseback" starring Rod Cameron aired in February 1956 on an episode of the NBC anthology series Star Stage.